inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_functions.rst

    :align: center
    :alt: filtered impact function table

-   Filtered impact function table
+   *Filtered impact function table*

 The impact function table is simply a browser to help you to familiarise yourself with the functions available.
 For the actual usage of the functions you need to have layers available (i.e. loaded in QGIS) with the appropriate keywords for your target function.

-Configurable Impact Functions
+Configurable impact functions
 -----------------------------

 Some impact functions can be configured before use.
-For example if you have a raster flood hazard layer where each pixel represents flood depth, you can set depth thresholds (low / medium / high)
+For example if you have a raster flood hazard layer where each pixel represents flood depth, you can set depth thresholds (low / medium / high).

-Creating Impact Functions
+Creating impact functions
 -------------------------

 If you feel there is an important impact function which is missing,